-&lt;sup>1 A separate version of this PSMMP outlines proposed mitigation and monitoring measures for other marine protected species (e.g., fish and sea turtles) in addition to marine mammals.
-This document is in development and will be provided to BOEM as an addendum to the Construction and Operations Plan for Revolution Wind.
+1 A separate version of this PSMMP outlines proposed mitigation and monitoring measures for other marine protected species (e.g., fish and sea turtles).
+This document is in development and will be provided to BOEM as an addendum to the Construction and Operations Plan for Sunrise Wind.